 You get limited relief from local anaesthetic (‘numbing’ gel or injections) or you have an extremely low tolerance for pain.

-To reduce a strong or sensitive gag reflex, making treatment easier and more tolerable.
+Reducing a strong or sensitive gag reflex can make treatment easier and more tolerable.

 You have a history of unpleasant or difficult dental work, or are bothered by intrusive memories of dental procedures.